joshir/koth-trivia/README.md

 # koth-trivia
-Trivia for King of The Hill
+King of The Hill Trivia

 1. How much money did Lucky recieve as settlement from Costco?
 What was the settlement for?
 2. What line of work is Boomhauer in?